tlcaputi/gtrendspy/README.md

-# theo_timeline: Pull and merge data from the Google Trends for Health API
+# Pull and merge data from the Google Trends for Health API

 This code has no license.
 Theodore Caputi (Copyright 2020) retains all rights over all code stored in this repo.

 ## Functionality
----

-The main function of the package is `theo_timeline`.
+The main function of the package is `theo_timeline`, a function that pulls and merges data from the Google Trends API.
 An example script would be:

 ```
 from gtrends import timeline